Reference.com: Sources

-Reference.com reproduces content from external sources.
-The site's sources include other online dictionaries, encyclopedias, and a search of terms found on other websites such as Wikipedia and the CIA World Factbook.
-The site can also search Usenet groups and other mailing lists.
+Reference.com reproduced content from external sources.
+The site's sources included other online dictionaries, encyclopedias, and a search of terms found on other websites such as Wikipedia and the CIA World Factbook.
+The site could also search Usenet groups and other mailing lists.

-The encyclopedia had articles from such sources as the 2004 Columbia Electronic Encyclopedia, the Crystal Reference Encyclopedia, and (later) the English Wikipedia.
+The encyclopedia had articles from such sources as the 2004 Columbia Electronic Encyclopedia, the Crystal Reference Encyclopedia, and later the English Wikipedia.
 Its online dictionary indexed the American Heritage Dictionary, Easton's 1897 Bible Dictionary, the Jargon File, the Kernerman English Multilingual Dictionary, Acronym Finder, Stedman's Medical Dictionary, Merriam-Webster's Medical Dictionary, the On-line Medical Dictionary, and WordNet.
 Its thesaurus was based on multiple versions of Roget's Thesaurus.
 The site's web directory was an interface to the Open Directory Project, and its web search feature used Google Search.
 An interface to Google Translate was added in 2008.

 User tracking

 Reference.com in 2010 topped the list compiled by The Wall Street Journal ranking websites by how many third-party tracking cookies were added to the user's computer.
 Reference.com added 234 tracking cookies when encountering a first-time user.